springdoc/springdoc-openapi-maven-plugin/README.md

 mvn verify
 ```

-In order to use this functionality, you need to add the plugin declaration on your pom.xml, plugins section:
+In order to use this functionality, you need to add the plugin declaration on the plugins section of your pom.xml:

 ```xml
 <plugin>